 TYPES OF BANKRUPTCY

 While there are several types of bankruptcy, if you are an individual or part of a couple jointly filing, there are only two options available to you.
 These types are called Chapters, and they are two very different ways to reach the same goal of financial freedom and debt relief.
-Chapter 13, which is a type of consolidation rather than erasure, works by examining your monthly expenses and letting you pay one monthly payment to a trustee, who them distributes that money to your secured creditors.
+Chapter 13, which is a type of consolidation rather than erasure, works by examining your monthly expenses and letting you pay one monthly payment to a trustee, who then distributes that money to your secured creditors.
 Instead of expecting you to pay an inordinate amount of money each month, your payments are based on your income and budget.
 Chapter 7, on the other hand, is much more erasure-oriented.
 In exchange for asset liquidation, you can erase most of your debt and start over.
-Chapter 7 is more risky than Chapter 13, and is a good idea if you do not own many assets or do not have a stable income.
+Chapter 7 is riskier than Chapter 13 and is a good idea if you do not own many assets or do not have a stable income.

-Once you have found an attorney you trust, you will be expected to gather several items of importance: paystubs, tax information and returns, a monthly budget, a list of assets, and other things your attorney deems relevant.
+Once you have found an attorney you trust, you will be expected to gather several items of importance: pay stubs, tax information and returns, a monthly budget, a list of assets, and other things your attorney deems relevant.
 It is important to be prompt and honest in this stage; the sooner you submit the full, accurate information, the sooner you can continue with the process.
 The act of filing for bankruptcy initiates an automatic stay, which is essentially a cease and desist notice for your creditors; they cannot contact you or otherwise harass you in any way.
 This gives you the freedom to breathe a sigh of relief and focus on finishing the process.
-You will be expected to meet with your creditors during the process, fill out paperwork, and appear in court, but with the help of your attorney it needs not be difficult.
+You will be expected to meet with your creditors during the process, fill out paperwork, and appear in court, but with the help of your attorney, it needs not be difficult.

 Effects of Filing